Topre keyboards are a special type of keyboard with an electrocapacitive switch that actuates very differently than a normal mechanical switch.

 The Happy Hacking Keyboard (HHKB) is legendary within the community for its design and Topre switches.

 The HHKB is primarily all plastic.
-It is a light and compact 60% keyboard.
-It has two open spaces on the bottom left and bottom right spaces with the brand being on the bottom right side.
+It is a light and compact 60% keyboard along with two open spaces on the bottom left and bottom right spaces with the brand being on the bottom right side.
 It has a clean design in stealth black or grey.

 The bottom of the keyboard has two rubber feet and 2 flip-out feet with 2 different angles.
 The back of the keyboard offers 2 low-powered USB drives, which you can connect mice or USB ports.
 However, being low-powered, it won’t be able to power headsets.